 The portfolio is your collection of evidence of your learning year to year.
 It is your documentation of learning activities and description of learning outcomes.
 It can include but is not limited to course certificates; lists of articles read; summaries of discussions; record of events/experiences etc. A more detailed list is presented at the bottom of this page.
-It must include a copy of each of your Learning Plan Goal Sheets, Activities Tracking Sheets, and Accomplishment Statement Sheets for each of the last five years.
+It must include a copy of each of your Learning Plan Goal Sheets and Accomplishment Statement Sheets for each of the last five years.

 What is a Professional Portfolio?